hashicorp/nomad/website/source/docs/enterprise/namespaces/index.html.md

 # Nomad Enterprise Namespaces

-In [Nomad Enterprise](https://www.hashicorp.com/products/nomad/), a shared cluster can be partioned into [namespaces](/guides/namespaces.html) which allows jobs and their associated objects to be isolated from each other and other users of the cluster.
+In [Nomad Enterprise](https://www.hashicorp.com/products/nomad/), a shared cluster can be partitioned into [namespaces](/guides/namespaces.html) which allows jobs and their associated objects to be isolated from each other and other users of the cluster.